MirrorNetworking/Mirror/doc/Articles/Guides/Sync/SyncLists.md

 }
 ```

-There are some ready made SyncLists you can use:
--   SyncListString
--   SyncListFloat
--   SyncListInt
--   SyncListUInt
--   SyncListBool

 You can also detect when a SyncList changes in the client or server.
 This is useful for refreshing your character when you add equipment or determining when you need to update your database.
 Subscribe to the Callback event typically during `Start`, `OnClientStart`, or `OnServerStart` for that.